ashley190/T3A3/README.md

     `flask db-custom seed`

+4. (Optional)To refresh the database, database tables can be dropped before running steps 2 and 3(optional) again or the database can be restored from a previous backup file.
+To drop the tables:

+    `flask db-custom drop`

 ## Running the application on an AWS EC2 instance
 1. If running the app on an EC2 instance, the EC2 instance must have be configured to accept incoming TCP connections on port 5000.
 This can be done through editing the inbound rules on the security group attached to the EC2 instance.

-2. Run the flask app on your EC2 instance.
+2. Activate the python virtual environment on the T3A3 folder and navigate to the src folder before running the flask app on your EC2 instance.

+    (T3A3 folder) `source venv/bin/activate`

+    `cd src`

     `python3 -m flask run -h 0.0.0.0`